-Harsiddhi Matha Temple Ujjain
+Harsiddhi Matha Temple, Ujjain

 Two legends are told on this temple.
-According to the Shiva Purana, when Lord Shiva carried away the burning body of Sati from the sacrificial fire in Daksha Yagna, her elbow dropped at the present temple site and thus the Goddess Harsiddhi Devi temple came up in this place.
+According to the Shiva Purana, when Lord Shiva carried the burning body of Sati from the sacrificial fire in Daksha Yagna, her elbow dropped at the present temple site and thus the Goddess Harsiddhi Devi temple came up in this place.
 The second story is in Skanda Purana about the manner in which the Goddess Chandi acquired the epithet of Goddess Harsiddhi.
-Once when Lord Shiva and Goddess Parvati were playing some game alone in Mount Kailash, two demons tried to force their way into their abode.
+Once when Lord Shiva and Goddess Parvati were alone in Mount Kailash and playing dice game alone, two demons tried to force their way into their abode.
 The demons attacked even Lord Shiva’s carrier vehicle Divine Nandi grievously injuring him.
 Since Lord Shiva could not vanquish them as the demons carried extraordinary powers because of some boons begot by them, Lord Shiva called upon his wife to take the form of Chandi and destroy them.
 Embodied with the powers of three Goddesses i.e herself, Goddess Annapoorna, and Goddess Kali, whose combined powers negated the powers of the boons the demons carried, she attacked the demons and killed them.
 Hence Lord Shiva nicknamed her as Goddess Harsiddhi meaning ‘the goddess who would always grant success when prayed’.

 Communities like Kshatriya, Brahmin, Rajput and Vaishya worship Harsiddhi Devi as their Kuladevatha (Family deity).
 Similarly fishermen and other tribes engaged in sea-related business too adore the Goddess because they believe that she guard them over the sea.